chrisdone-archive/haskell-style-guide/README.md

 in.
 I'll probably link this to you if I don't sound particularly happy with a patch you sent me.

-Tip: this guide is very easy to follow when you have an editor like Emacs with [structured-haskell-mode](https://github.com/chrisdone/structured-haskell-mode), which opinionatedly applies this style guide automatically.
+This style guide is formally encoded by the [hindent](https://github.com/chrisdone/hindent) tool in the `chris-done` style, which I use for all the code I write.

-I may write an automatic formatter with HSE to formalize this style at some point.
+This guide is also very easy to follow when you have an editor like Emacs with [structured-haskell-mode](https://github.com/chrisdone/structured-haskell-mode), which opinionatedly applies this style guide automatically.

 ## Indentation

 Indent two spaces.
 No tabs.
-Four spaces is also okay, but make sure to configure it in your editor so that it's enforced consistently.

 ## Line length